nkoporec/affectum/README.md

 # Full path to a folder where the attachments will be saved.
 # Defaults to ~/.affectum/files/
 ATTACHMENT_FOLDER_PATH=

+# Connect with STARTTLS.
+# Defaults to false.
+STARTTLS= false
 ```

 Make sure you have this file created, before running Affectum.
 If the file is not available or the configuration is not correct the application will not start.